 Step 1: Biological sulfate reduction.
 To begin the process, sulfate reducing bacteria (SRB) reduce sulfate (SO4) to hydrogen sulfide (H2S or HS-) with the Clearwater BioLogic floating modular bioreactor patented under US-10.597.318-B2 and US-11.104.596.
 High-sulfate influent water, with added electron donor and nutrients, flows into the 4,000-gallon floating bioreactor vessel.
-Here billions of SRB affix themselves to over 26 acres of recycled, fine fiber, non-biodegradable, attachment media.
+Here billions of SRB affix themselves to over 26 acres of recycled, fine fiber, non-biodegradable attachment media.
 The water flows vertically through this 90% open void volume media, requiring very low pressure drop and without forming preferential flow paths.
 As the water flows past the attached SRB, they biologically convert the sulfate to sulfide, using the electron donor, nutrients, and the oxygen stripped from the sulfate.
 Each module can reduce thousands of mg/L of sulfate to sulfide in a single pass.
-Since it floats with the active volume of flowing water below the frost line, it can operate year-round in cold climates, and multiple modules can be rafted together to handle any amount of water flow.
+Since it floats with the active volume of flowing water below the frost line, it can operate year-round in cold climates.
+Multiple modules can be rafted together to handle any amount of water flow.

 Step 3: Collection and removal of sulfur.
 The elemental sulfur from Step 2 is now removed on the iron pellets in the more passive system or precipitated out as fine flocculated particles for the active electrode.
 This material is collected as a wet slurry that can be pumped off.
 Both formats of sulfur collection are safe for disposal or for use as a soil amendment (such as corn cultivation) or for ground water remediation where sulfur and iron are useful.
 The removal of the sulfur from the water treatment system avoids any regeneration of sulfate downstream.
 For many purposes, Step 3 completes the remediation process.